 The graph above is the result of applying the formulas described in Texas school finance law, where applicable, to C-FB ISD data.
 The graph depicts the decrease of Property Tax revenue; decrease in Other Local funds (mostly interest income); and increase in state funding, which is tied to District enrollment and funding allocation formulas.
-The state chose to use Federal Stimulus funds to supplant state funding for the 2009-10 and 2010-11 fiscal year.
-This accounts for the large increase in Federal funding shown on the graph.
+The state chose to use Federal Stimulus funds to supplant state funding for the 2009-10 and 2010-11 fiscal year but for the 2011-12 fiscal year the Federal Stimulus funds have been eliminated.
+This accounts for the large decrease in Federal funding shown on the graph.
 The graph on the next page depicts C-FB ISD's property tax base over time.